Miele Triflex HX1 vs. Dyson V15 Detect

 Airflow Comparison

-I use an anemometer to measure airflow to check power, which I think is a better gauge than pure suction in predicting cleaning performance.
+I use an anemometer to measure airflow to check power, which I think is a better indicator than suction alone of cleaning performance.

 Surprisingly, the Miele Triflex HX1 has more airflow at the cleaning nozzle than the V15 Detect, but the latter (not a surprise) was better in the max setting.